This Page May Contain Affiliate Links. Please, read our Disclosure Policy.

 They look real and fantastic.
 The thinnest peel-and-stick kits won’t give you any of the depth you’d see with real tile or brick, but Tic Tac Tiles are thick and realistic looking.

 And lastly.
 Anyone can DIY install these tiles.
-You can transform your space within just a few hours without any special tools, skills, and mess.
+You can transform your space within just a few hours without any special tools, skills, or mess.

 WHICH TIC TAC TILES DID I INSTALL?